PlatinumVox/Sai-Alawo/Alawo Complete.md

 *» What responsibility comes with the ability to make life?*

 **Exploration**
-This new society is built not only on the ruins of the J'van’ empire, but also on top of the ancient human empire and who knows what else.
+This new society is built not only on the ruins of the J'van’s empire, but also on top of the ancient human empire and who knows what else.

 *» What is out there?*

 ### Lost Bloodlines